 Popular Skills for Recruiting Director

-Survey results imply that Recruiting Directors put a diverse skill set to use.
-Fortunate workers who know Leadership can expect a significant pay bump, scoring salaries 44 percent above average.
-Human Resources and Recruiting, on the other hand, are typically associated with much lower pay.
-It is often found that people who know People Management are also skilled in Full-Cycle Recruiting.
+Recruiting Directors report using a diverse set of skills on the job.
+Fortunate workers who know Leadership command much higher paychecks, scoring salaries 45 percent above average.
+Human Resources, on the other hand, is typically associated with much lower pay.
+Most people familiar with People Management also know Full-Cycle Recruiting.

 Pay by Experience Level for Recruiting Director

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Recruiting Directors with a lot of experience tend to enjoy higher earnings.
 Respondents with less than five years' experience take home $66K on average.
 In contrast, those who have been around for five to 10 years earn a noticeably higher average of $88K.
 Between one and two decades on the job, average salaries pass the six-figure mark at around $113K.
 Individuals who have achieved more than 20 years of experience don't seem to earn much more than people who have 10 to 20 years under their belts; the more senior group reports an average income of $124K.